gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine shrugged, not knowing how to answer the question.
 "Is that Bantangui?" she asked.

-"*La*, yes, a poem."
+"*La*, it is."
 Razi pushed it across to his apprentice.
 Golden curlicues and ruby zigzags danced around the elegant calligraphy on the delicate mulberry-paper page.
 "The shapes and colors tell you what you should feel as you read it.
 The green means sadness, and